A harvest for the world: A Black family farm is fighting racism in agriculture and climate change

 Earlier in June, researchers at France’s Laboratory of Climate and Environmental Sciences and other institutions across the globe suggested in a recent study that the mass conversion of carbon-rich peatlands for agriculture may have added more than 250 billion tons of carbon dioxide to the atmosphere well before the industrial era.
 It equates to more than seven years of current carbon emissions from burning fossil fuels.

-A Netflix documentary “Kiss the Ground” noted the finding that a one percent increase of organic matter in an acre of soil pulls down about 10 tons of carbon dioxide.
+A Netflix documentary “Kiss the Ground” noted the finding that a 1 percent increase in organic matter in an acre of soil pulls down about 10 tons of carbon dioxide.

 “Agriculture is the biggest way humans impact our landscape,” Kristin Ohlson, author of “The Soil Will Save Us,” says in the film.
 “We have unleashed through agriculture over the centuries millennia of carbon from the land, and now it’s part of that legacy load of carbon dioxide.”